-PlanIT Planning and Development ("PlanIT") are instructed to submit representations on the Preferred Options South Staffordshire Local Plan consultation.
-Our client is the owner of land immediately to the south of proposed allocated housing site ref 419 A&B, the extent of which is show on the plan which is attached to these representations.
+PlanIT Planning and Development ("PlanIT") are instructed by Amadis Holdings Limited to submit representations on the South Staffordshire Local Plan Preferred Options consultation document.
+Our client is promoting the allocation of two parcels of land to the west of Yew Tree Lane, Tettenhall.
+The extent of these sites are shown on the Development Framework Plan (DF01-A) which are attached to these representations.
+The sites are located to the north and south of Wrottesley Road West.